The Wolf of Wall Street (2013 film): Critical response

-On Rotten Tomatoes, The Wolf of Wall Street holds an approval rating of 80% based on 289 reviews and an average rating of 7.80/10.
-The site's critical consensus reads, "Funny, self-referential, and irreverent to a fault, The Wolf of Wall Street finds Martin Scorsese and Leonardo DiCaprio at their most infectiously dynamic."
-On Metacritic, the film has a weighted average score of 75 out of 100 based on 47 reviews, indicating "generally favorable reviews".

-Peter Travers of Rolling Stone magazine named The Wolf of Wall Street the third-best film of 2013, behind 12 Years a Slave and Gravity.
+Peter Travers of Rolling Stone magazine named The Wolf of Wall Street as the third-best movie of 2013, behind 12 Years a Slave and Gravity.
 Mick LaSalle of the San Francisco Chronicle wrote, "it is the best and most enjoyable American film to be released this year."
 Richard Brody of The New Yorker called the film "Olympian", saying that if it was Scorsese's last film it "would rank among the most harshly awe-inspiring farewells of the cinema."
 The Chicago Sun-Times's Richard Roeper gave the film a B+, calling it "good, not great Scorsese".

 Dana Stevens of Slate was more critical, calling the film "epic in size, claustrophobically narrow in scope."
 Marshall Fine of The Huffington Post argued that the story "wants us to be interested in characters who are dull people to start with, made duller by their delusions of being interesting because they are high".
 Some critics viewed the film as an irresponsible glorification of Belfort and his associates rather than a satirical takedown.
 DiCaprio defended the film, arguing that it does not glorify the excessive lifestyle it depicts.

-In 2016, the film was ranked #78 on the BBC's 100 Greatest Films of the 21st Century list.
+In 2016, the film was ranked No. 78 on the BBC's 100 Greatest Films of the 21st Century list.
 In 2017, Richard Brody named The Wolf of Wall Street the second-best film of the 21st century so far, behind Jean-Luc Godard's In Praise of Love.
 In 2019, Brody named The Wolf of Wall Street the best film of the 2010s.
+In 2025, the film ranked number 20 on The New York Times' list of "The 100 Best Movies of the 21st Century" and number 54 on the "Readers' Choice" edition of the list.